pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

     docker-compose -v
     docker-compose version 1.18.0, build 8dd22a9

-### Authenticate with the Pryv Docker registry

-To launch the installation, you will first need to authenticate with the distribution host to retrieve the Pryv.io Docker images.
-You should have received a JSON file with credentials (`pryv-docker-key.json`) with the delivery of the configuration files.

-To log in, type:

-    cat pryv-docker-key.json | docker login -u _json_key --password-stdin https://docker.io

-or for an older Docker engine

-    docker login -u _json_key -p "$(cat pryv-docker-key.json)" https://docker.io

 ### Config follower Docker authentication

 The follower service will reboot Pryv services when applying an update from the admin panel after performing a version upgrade.
 In order to download the new Docker images from the Pryv private repository, the container needs to have access to a valid authentication token.

-Adapt the `config-follower/config-follower.yml` mounting point for the `.docker/config.json` file to the user with whom you have performed the `docker login` command.
+Adapt the `config-follower/config-follower.yml` mounting point for the `.docker/config.json` file.

 ### Run